You should pack a bag in plenty of time to bring to the hospital so that you are ready to go when your baby is due.

 Plan your journey to hospital

-Arrange childcare for your other children.
+Arrange childcare if you have other children.

-Have the number for the maternity ward or admissions office stored on your phone and on display in your home.
+Have the phone number for the maternity ward or admissions office stored on your phone and on display in your home.